MonteiroGavin/AdvancedPrograming-BlackjackProject/README.md

-# CS 2300 Module 2 Open Ended Project Gavin Monteiro:
+# Advanced Programming Open Ended Project Gavin Monteiro:
 Blackjack:
     My program runs the card game blackjack, with one player inputs.
 The player versus a dealer and who ever's hand is closest to 21 after drawing cards, without going over, wins.
-This program uses many Module one concepts such as:
+Some concepts used:
 - Has-A class relationships:
   - Card and Deck.
 The deck class is composed of cards, therefore deck has a (or multiple) card(s).
   - Player classes Has-A hand. which although hand is not a class, it is made up of cards so it is still a Has-A relationship.